 As mentioned previously, all targeted marketing relies on segmentation.
 Audiences are separated according to specific criteria, and advertisements are tailored to each.
 Of course, with enough data, the audiences can become extremely detailed and narrow.
 However, it is often recommended to avoid hyper-targeted marketing.

 Market and customer segmentation can be approached in a multitude of ways.
-However, there are three primary ways to split audiences.
-Marketers and business owners should create segments based on demographics, geographics, and psychographics.
+However, there are several primary ways to split audiences.
+Marketers and business owners should create segments based on demographics, geographics, psychographics, behavioral patterns, and lifecycle stages.

 One of the best ways to target customers or prospects is through email marketing.